-Tag Archive: flu nomenclature, IAV-S, Influenza A virus in swine, Influenza Special Report, Micah Jansen
+Tag Archive: Aaron Lower, IAV-S, Influenza A virus of swine, Influenza Special Report, prime boost, swine flu

 What’s in a name?
 Understanding how flu viruses are identified can help fine-tune swine vaccine strategies

 Feb 26, 2021Susan SpiegelComments Off on What’s in a name?
 Understanding how flu viruses are identified can help fine-tune swine vaccine strategiesBy Micah Jansen, DVM, Veterinary Manager, US Pork, Zoetis

 Jan 26, 2021Susan SpiegelComments Off on SPECIAL REPORT – Swine Influenza: New control approaches for an evolving virusInfluenza is a genetically diverse, rapidly changing virus that creates challenges for pork producers and veterinarians.